shajra/nix-example/tutorials/2-haskell/README.md

     /nix/store/q2prxgva7999iwz4rfcyhkjsmjxv3l65-ghc-8.2.2-with-packages/bin/ghci
     /nix/store/w4vdrfr2b9gs7iyaax17jgjrpmv3wgmr-ghcid-0.6.10/bin/ghcid
     /nix/store/m46vcdhpsb027ik71vs0bjh5hf85n1j4-cabal-install-2.2.0.0/bin/cabal
+    /nix/store/6kn3rjjdykwbsfisv3z31mjgji93gjhp-cabal2nix-2.9.2/bin/cabal2nix
     /nix/store/dk44xyy25xfgl4xjbfrwamwvn3axgp1z-nix-tags-haskell/bin/nix-tags-haskell
-    /nix/store/vdkwrvjfpfipq0hs7cjkwklpzfsl6wzc-cabal-new-watch/bin/cabal-new-watch
+    /nix/store/ygwqndlnl3ixjc76k6shgxyxfn89kggn-cabal-new-watch/bin/cabal-new-watch
     /nix/store/188avy0j39h7iiw3y7fazgh7wk43diz1-hello-2.10/bin/hello

 The instance of GHC provided is a “-with-packages” version preloaded with all the external libraries and tools declared as dependencies gleaned from our project's two Cabal files (`example-haskell-lib.cabal` and `example-haskell-app.cabal`).
 This way versions of external dependencies are explicitly pinned to the versions coming from Nixpkgs, and not resolved dynamically by Cabal.

 One consequence of this is that once you enter into a Nix shell for a derivation, you can disable your computer's networking.
 Entering the shell should download all the dependencies you need from the internet, and check their hashes to assure a deterministic build.
 From there, you should only need your source code, which should should be able to compile and work with offline.

-<a id="org89ebead"></a>

-## Cabal
+## Cabal<a id="sec-5-2"></a>

 When we built our project before with `nix build` it used Cabal internally, but we can use `nix-shell` to call `cabal` explicitly.

-The provided version of Cabal is recent enough that we can use its latest [“new-\*” support for multiple-package projects](http://blog.ezyang.com/2016/05/announcing-cabal-new-build-nix-style-local-builds/).
+The provided version of Cabal is recent enough that we can use its latest [“new-style” support for multiple-package projects](http://blog.ezyang.com/2016/05/announcing-cabal-new-build-nix-style-local-builds/).
 Our tutorial's [`cabal.project` file](./cabal.project) tells Cabal that our project includes both our library and application package:

 ```text
 packages: